Paul-Austin-Oswego-CSC480-HCI521/OZ-CSC-480-HCI-521-Fall-2024/.github/ISSUE_TEMPLATE/bug_report.md

----
-Name: Bug report
+name: Bug Template
-About: Template for submitting issues
+about: This template is intended to be used for guidance in submitting issues
----

 ## Problem
 *A clear description of the defect or bug.*